segrowth/segrowth.github.io/_drafts/2024-06-01-object-oriented-programming.md

 Guess what - we're not done yet with all we have for Programming Paradigms!
 We have already traveled through the most general division which is Imperative and Declarative style and met the most famous Imperative style which is OOP.
-Next time we'll talk about an important Declarative style representative, which is Structured Query Language (SQL).
-Stay tuned!
+Next time we’ll discuss an important Declarative style representative: Structured Query Language (SQL).
+We'll also make a quick summary of the Programming Paradigms topic.